Rethinking the Goal System

 Life doesn't stop.
 The other colleagues need to sell.

-In this goals/seniority method, the old representative/seller, who failed to meet the goals, has the right to maintain their old sales, “as long as they can maintain a minimum flow of sales”.
+In this goals/seniority method, the old representative/seller, who could not meet the goals, has the right to maintain their old sales, "as long as they can maintain a minimum flow of sales".

 However, in this case, they cannot maintain the flow of sales: they are incapacitated, for some reason.